 This course surveys the Canadian legal system.
 Students engage in an exploration of both criminal and civil law.
 The Canadian and American systems are contrasted.
 The roles of the prosecutor, defense, judge and jury are examined.
-Various crimes and defenses are detailed.
+Various crimes and defenses are Upon completion of Mathematics Essentials 11 It is recommended detailed.
 The legal process is outlined from arrest to verdict.
 Later, students shift their focus to civil law: litigation, contracts, consumer law, marriage/family law, and wills.